 The regimens proposed for the treatment of patients with chronic HCV GT1 infection are listed in Table 3.

-Sofosbuvir + ledipasvir ± ribavirin: sofosbuvir in combination with ledipasvir, with or without ribavirin, has been evaluated for the treatment of HCV GT1 infection in several clinical studies, worldwide.
-The phase III ION-1 trial studied the efficacy of this regimen taken for 12 or 24 wk in previously untreated, chronic HCV GT1-infected patients (n = 865).
-About 67% of the patients had GT1a infection and 16% had cirrhosis.
-Eligible patients were randomized in a 1:1:1:1 ratio to receive ledipasvir and sofosbuvir FDC once daily for 12 or 24 wk, or ledipasvir-sofosbuvir + ribavirin for 12 or 24 wk.
+Sofosbuvir + ledipasvir ± ribavirin: Sofosbuvir in combination with ledipasvir, with or without ribavirin, has been evaluated for the treatment of HCV GT1 infection in several clinical studies worldwide.
+The phase III ION-1 trial studied the efficacy of this regimen taken for 12 wk or 24 wk in previously untreated, chronic HCV GT1-infected patients (n = 865).
+About 67% of the patients had GT1a infection, and 16% had cirrhosis.
+Eligible patients were randomized in a 1:1:1:1 ratio to receive ledipasvir and sofosbuvir fixed-dose combination once daily for 12 wk or 24 wk, or ledipasvir-sofosbuvir + ribavirin for 12 wk or 24 wk.
 The primary endpoint of SVR at 12 wk after the end of treatment was 99%, 98%, 97%, and 99%, respectively, in the four treatment groups.
 In patients with cirrhosis, the rates of SVR ranged from 94% to 100% in the four treatment groups[30].
-Several other clinical and real-world studies and meta-analyses have also reported the efficacy of this regimen in treating HCV GT1-infected patients, including: (1) both treatment naïve and treatment-experienced patients[31-49]; (2) patients with compensated cirrhosis or advanced liver disease[31,36,38,40,44-46,48,50-52]; and (3) liver transplantation cases (the transplantation cases studied included treatment-naïve as well as treatment-experienced, and those with cirrhosis and HCC prior to transplantation)[50,53-59].
+Several other clinical and real-world studies and meta-analyses have also reported the efficacy of this regimen in treating HCV GT1-infected patients, including: (1) Both treatment naïve and treatment-experienced patients[31-49]; (2) patients with compensated cirrhosis or advanced liver disease[31,36,38,40,44-46,48,50-52]; and (3) liver transplantation cases (the transplantation cases studied included treatment-naïve as well as treatment-experienced and those with cirrhosis and HCC prior to transplantation)[50,53-59].
 The presence of fibrosis, cirrhosis, or HCC has been found to lower the SVR rates with sofosbuvir and ledipasvir combination in HCV GT1-infected patients in a few studies[56,58-62].

-The phase III, open-label, randomized, ION-3 trial demonstrated that sofosbuvir in combination with ledipasvir given for a shorter duration of eight weeks to treatment- naive HCV GT1-infected patients without cirrhosis achieved a 94% SVR rate, comparable to the same regimen given for 12 wk, or given in combination with ribavirin for eight weeks[63].
-The effectiveness of the eight-week regimen in the specified population has also been proven in other clinical and real-world studies[31,64-68].
+The phase III, open-label, randomized, ION-3 trial demonstrated that sofosbuvir in combination with ledipasvir given for a shorter duration of 8 wk to treatment- naïve HCV GT1-infected patients without cirrhosis achieved a 94% SVR rate, comparable to the same regimen given for 12 wk, or given in combination with ribavirin for 8 wk[63].
+The effectiveness of the 8-wk regimen in the specified population has also been proven in other clinical and real-world studies[31,64-68].

-The ION-4 trial was a multicenter, single-group, open-label study conducted to assess the effectiveness of sofosbuvir and ledipasvir FDC in patients co-infected with HIV-1 and HCV GT1 or GT4 infection (n = 335; 55% were previously treated for HCV infection and 20% had cirrhosis).
+The ION-4 trial was a multicenter, single-group, open-label study conducted to assess the effectiveness of sofosbuvir and ledipasvir fixed-dose combination in patients co-infected with HIV-1 and HCV GT1 or GT4 infection (n = 335; 55% were previously treated for HCV infection, and 20% had cirrhosis).
 The study demonstrated a 96% SVR rate at 12 wk after the treatment in patients with HCV GT1a and a 96% SVR rate in patients with HCV GT1b infection.
 The SVR rates were not affected by previous treatment or cirrhosis status[69].
-High SVR rates have also been reported with this regimen in several other clinical and real-world studies in HCV GT1 individuals co-infected with HIV, including: (1) both treatment-naïve and treatment-experienced patients[42,70-72]; and (2) those with cirrhosis[73,74].
+High SVR rates have also been reported with this regimen in several other clinical and real-world studies in HCV GT1 individuals co-infected with HIV, including: (1) Both treatment-naïve and treatment-experienced patients[42,70-72] and (2) those with cirrhosis[73,74].

-The use of a ribavirin-free sofosbuvir and ledipasvir combination regimen has been found to be associated with a significant improvement in the quality of life in HCV GT1-infected patients, regardless of the treatment history, or the presence of cirrhosis or HIV co-infection[75-78].
+The use of a ribavirin-free sofosbuvir and ledipasvir combination regimen has been found to be associated with a significant improvement in the quality of life in HCV GT1-infected patients, regardless of the treatment history or the presence of cirrhosis or HIV co-infection[75-78].
 An increase in toxicity has been noted with the inclusion of ribavirin in the treatment regimen[75,79].